Protolich/swishCarousel/README.md

 Happy hacking or like whatever.

+## Requirements

+jQuery - The newer the better.
+Cannot guarantee backward compatability.
+1.9 seems stable enough.
+Modernizr - The newer the better.
+Developed with 2.6.2.

 ## Creating a carousel

 A carousel can be created using any element which has child elements.